Sukhoi Su-35: Syrian Civil War

-2022 Russian invasion of Ukraine
+Russo-Ukrainian War

 Russian Su-30SM and Su-35S fighters were used for air superiority missions during the war.
-At least 7 air-to-air victories were reported over Ukrainian jet aircraft and one over a Ukrainian Naval Aviation Mil Mi-14.
+By September 2022, at least seven air-to-air victories were confirmed over Ukrainian fighters and one over a Ukrainian Naval Aviation Mil Mi-14.

+On 6 March 2022, a Su-35S pilot from the 4th Centre for Combat Employment and Retraining of Personnel shot down two Ukrainian Mi-8 helicopters as well as an Su-25 attack aircraft in one sortie during the Battle of Mykolaiv.

 On 3 April 2022, a Russian Su-35S was shot down by Ukrainian forces, with the pilot ejecting and being captured; the pilot stated that his Su-35S was shot down near Izyum while battling Ukrainian air defenses.
-On 9 May, the Ukraine Defence Ministry confirmed that Colonel Ihor Bedzay, the deputy head of the Ukrainian Navy Aviation Office, was killed in action.
-His Mi-14PS was shot down by a Russian Su-35.

-On 19 July, the Ukrainian Air Force command claimed that a Su-35 was shot down by Ukrainian air defences near Kakhovka, but at the time there were no photos confirming the loss.
+On 19 July 2022, the Ukrainian Air Force command claimed that a Su-35 was shot down by Ukrainian air defences near Kakhovka, but at the time there were no photos confirming the loss.
 In early February 2023, photos of the crash site emerged, confirming the crashed plane was an Su-35S.

+On 14 May 2023, a Ukrainian MIM-104 Patriot missile shot down a Su-35 fighter over Bryansk region.
+On 22 May 2023, another Ukrainian MIM-104 Patriot missile shot down a Su-35 over Bryansk region.

+On 28 September 2023, a Russian S-300 surface-to-air missile shot down a friendly Su-35 near the Tokmak region.
+The preliminary report suggests the S-300 missile's fire control radar could not identify friend or foe, leading to a friendly fire incident that downed the Su-35.

+Ministry of Defense of Ukraine claimed that Ukrainian air defences shot down two Su-35s in February 2024.
+According to them this was its "greatest results in downing Russian jets since October 2022" when they claimed to have downed ten Su-34s and one A-50 that month.

+According to the International Institute for Strategic Studies in May 2023, Russia has lost more than five Su-35 fighters since the beginning of the Ukraine war, either to friendly fire, crashed or Ukrainian forces shooting down the aircraft using Western-supplied air defences.

+On 7 June 2025, video emerged of a burning Russian Su-35 wreckage in the Kursk direction, with the Ukrainian Air Force stating it was shot down by Ukrainian forces.